Why ‘best practices’ alone don’t work and the importance of experience for learning when to apply them instead.

 And it is not only about a difference in size, it’s a difference in everything.”

-Having spent the entire afternoon before that, at a café, reading articles and blogposts filled with ‘best practices’, it shouldn’t come as a surprise that this particular section instantly struck a cord.
-I felt insulted in a weird kind of way.
-How dare they?
+Having spent the entire afternoon before that, at a café, reading articles and blog posts filled with ‘best practices’, it shouldn’t come as a surprise that this particular section struck a cord.
+I felt insulted in a weird way.
+How dare they deem what I have been reading useless?
 But the more I thought about it, the more it made sense.

 Infinite Problem Space → Infinite Solution Space